This is a space where thought is freely expressed for himself and the people he loves dearly.........

 The Delusion of Little Hong Kong ?

-Sandakan has made much progress as far as infrastructure is concerned.
-With the CM as the state assemblyman of Sungai Sibuga, an area close to Sandakan, it was obvious he has taken great effort in developing this area.
-In fact, his aim is to make Sandakan the education hub of Sabah.
+Over the years, Sandakan has made notable progress in terms of infrastructure.
+With the Chief Minister himself serving as the state assemblyman for Sungai Sibuga, an area just next to Sandakan, it is evident that he has invested significant effort in developing this region.
+His long-term vision is to transform Sandakan into the education hub of Sabah.

 Chapter 2: Bedtime Story - A Story I Never Forget